HUSTNO1WXY/FineFormer/README.md

 # Beyond Global Cues: Unveiling the Power of Fine Details in Image Matching

 ### Introduction
 The official code of our ICME 2024 paper.
-Paper can be found [here](https://www.online-ecp.org/icme2024/Home/Download?id=2024003184.pdf)
+The paper can be found [here](https://www.online-ecp.org/icme2024/Home/Download?id=2024003184.pdf)

 ### Dependencies
 * Python 3 = 3.8.12